 Web MD and the American Society for the Prevention of Cruelty to Animals both essentially agree that the average cat can live about 15 years, and maybe a bit longer if the animal receives proper nutrition and routine veterinary care.

 It's important to note that calicos aren't an actual breed.
-Calico is really just a color pattern, albeit a complicated one, and many cat breeds may have a calico color variety.
+Calico is just a color pattern, albeit a complicated one, and many cat breeds may have a calico color variety.
 Generally speaking, female calicos are just like any other cat, and they can enjoy the same general life span of about 15 years as long as they receive proper care throughout their lives.
 Male calicos aren't quite so lucky.

 Why Male Calicos Have Shorter Lives